 I do not eat anything close to what I was eating before my lifestyle change.
 I now have one slice of bread for the most part.
 I, however, noticed that if I have a lot of fruits, tea without sugar, one boiled egg, a cup of cooked cabbage, and one slice of bread, my spike is not more than about 2 points.
 That’s good.

 Listen carefully.
 When I take only cooked vegetables (callaloo, cabbage, Pak Choy, nicely done with a little anchor butter or olive oil and some good old time seasoning) for lunch, I can have 2 slices of bread and still have a minor spike and a nice reading in the morning.

 Please remember that peanut butter is my friend.
 One teaspoon, keeps my reading looking normal or near normal.

 Listen, I also find that I sometimes have to take a lower dose of my medication based on my readings.
 I am still prone to high readings if I do not watch what and when I eat.
 It is a lifetime change, but I am better off in the long run.

-Check for a bread with fewer carbs and sugar and more fiber.
-The next step is to eat one slice with some cooked spinach, cabbage, callaloo, and pak choy.
+Check for bread with fewer carbs and sugar and more fiber.
+The next step is to eat one slice with some cooked spinach, cabbage, callaloo, and Pak Choy.

 My friend, make the change and live a healthier and happier life.